 - Participate collaboratively with other local organizations in voter registration drives and Get Out The Vote initiatives.
-Currently working with an endorsed campaign to do a phone banking drive.

 - Our Education Team successfully worked with #Red for Ed, Save Our Schools and #Invest in Ed.
 Prescott Indivisible endorsed “NO on PROP 305” to retain funding for public schools.

 - Partnered with the Women’s March on Prescott in 2018-2020.
 Partnered with Women’s March on Prescott for the March for Your Lives; over 1200 people rallied.

 - Published a weekly newsletter since Feb.
 2017; currently goes to 1,200 emails.
 Maintains website, public and private Facebook pages, and Twitter presence.